-env_check Environment variables to be removed from the user's environment if unless they are considered "safe".
+env check Environment variables to be removed from the user's environment unless they are considered "safe".
 For all variables except TZ, "safe" means that the variable's value does not contain any '%' or '/' characters.
 This can be used to guard against printf-style format vulnerabilities in poorly-written programs.
-The TZ variable is considered unsafe if any of the following are true: - It consists of a fully-qualified path name that does not match the location of the zoneinfo directory. - It contains a .. path element.
+The TZ variable is considered unsafe if any of the following are true: - It consists of a fully-qualified path name, optionally prefixed with a colon (':'), that does not match the location of the zoneinfo directory. - It contains a .. path element.